Skip to main content

 Monitor Violations Without Blocking Traffic

 Use reject_if_not_match to control whether non-compliant requests are blocked or allowed through.
-This example applies only to API7 Enterprise from version 3.9.6 and is not applicable in APISIX.
+This option is available in API7 Enterprise from version 3.9.6 and APISIX from version 3.17.0.

 Reject Non-Compliant Requests